Here’s How Much You Should Tip for 15 Different Beauty Services: A Comprehensive GuideNovember 09, 2021

 Answer: $10-$20 or 20%

 Christian Karavolas, the owner of New York-based laser salon Romeo & Juliette, says tipping differs slightly when it comes to laser spas versus other beauty services, mainly due to the overall price.
-“If a client is extremely happy, they’ll usually they’ll leave $10 for small areas and $20 or more for large areas,” says Karavolas.
+“If a client is extremely happy, usually they’ll leave $10 for small areas and $20 or more for large areas,” says Karavolas.
 “Tips are always appreciated but voluntary.
 A client will get the same service whether they tip or not.”
 Because laser hair removal takes multiple sessions, Karavolas advises that tipping is typically done after each visit.
 If you book your laser hair removal session online with a third-party website be mindful that tipping may already be included or required.
 “Groupon and Living Social have a 20% tipping policy.
 Some facilities do charge that to a client.”
 Bottom line?
 Read the fine print.

 How Much Should You Tip Your Esthetician for a Facial at a Spa?